justinjstark/DependencyInjectionLifetimes/README.md

 ### Transient

 A class is instantiated for every dependency.
-This includes multiple dependencies in a single class as well as a dependency used across classes.
+This is the standard lifetime and should be used unless another lifetime is required.

 In the following object graphs, if Z has a transient lifetime, a new Z will be instantiated for each Z node.